julianheiss/Fruit_Slice/README.md

 - In the default installation of the cobot there is the Point Fruit0 which is the Waypoint for the index 0.
 - The finger depot and the lime slice holder can be removed from the position brackets for cleaning.
+- To integrate the process into the cocktail process, include the "fruit_slice" process as a subprocess like in the demo process.